Vietnamese diaspora: Germany

 Vietnamese are the largest Asian ethnic group in Germany.
-As of 2019, there are about 188,000 people of Vietnamese descent in Germany.
+As of 2023, there are about 215,000 people of Vietnamese descent in Germany.
 In Western Germany, most Vietnamese arrived in the 1970s or 1980s as refugees from the Vietnam War.
 The comparatively larger Vietnamese community in Eastern Germany traces its origins to assistance agreements between the East German and the North Vietnamese government.
 Under these agreements, guest workers from Vietnam were brought to East Germany, where they soon made up the largest immigrant group and were provided with technical training.
-After the fall of the Berlin Wall, many stayed in Germany, although they often faced discrimination, especially in the early years after reunification.

-As in France, the Vietnamese community is divided between anticommunists in the former West (including the former West Berlin) and pro-communists in the former East, although the difference runs along former borderlines rather than being diffused as in France.

 Czech Republic

 The number of Vietnamese people in the Czech Republic was estimated at 61,012 at the 2009 census, although more recent figures have placed the number as high as 80,000.